ritika-singh2000/ritika-singh2000/README.md

 - 🔭 I’m currently working on variour ML and DL , Computer Vision Projects.
 - 📚 I’m currently learning Data Structures and Algorithms , Open Source 🔥  and OpenCv.

-- 🤔 I’m looking for an internship in the field.😎
+- 🔍 I’m looking for an internship in the field.😎
-- 💬 Ask me about ...
+- 😄 Open to collaborations in any type of project.
 - 🤝 Connect with me:  [LinkedIn](www.linkedin.com/in/ritikasingh2000)  , [Gmail](ritika.singh2929@gmail.com)

 - 👯 I’m enjoy competitive programming 💻  and art 🎨 👻